OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/1_general_controls.md

 ## 1.3.
 Controls to limit the effects of unwanted behaviour

-The cause of unwanted model behaviour can be the result of various factors, including model use, development time, and run-time.
-Preventative controls for these are discussed in their corresponding sections.
-However, the controls to mitigate the impact of such behavior are general for each of these threats and are covered in this section.
+Unwanted model behaviour is the intended result of many AI security attacks.
+There are many ways to prevent and to detect these attacks.
+This section is about how the effects of unwanted model behaviour can be controlled, in order to reduce the impact of an attack.

+Besides attacks, AI systems can display unwanted behaviour for other reasons, making the control of this behaviour a shared responsibility.
 Main potential causes of unwanted model behaviour:

 - Insufficient or incorrect training data
 - Model staleness/ Model drift (i.e. the model becoming outdated)
 - Mistakes during model and data engineering
 - Security threats: attacks as laid out in this document, e.g. model poisoning, evasion attacks

-Successfully mitigating unwanted model behaviour knows the following threats:
+Successfully mitigating unwanted model behaviour has its own threats:

 - Overreliance: the model is being trusted too much by users
 - Excessive agency: the model is being trusted too much by engineers and gets excessive functionality, permissions, or autonomy